CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms: 'psychology,' 'mental models,' 'cognitive bias,' 'persuasion,' 'behavioral science,' 'why people buy,' 'decision-making,' and 'consumer behavior.'
-These are terms users would naturally use when seeking this type of help.
+Comprehensive coverage of natural user phrases including synonyms ('psychology,' 'mental models,' 'cognitive bias,' 'persuasion,' 'behavioral science,' 'why people buy,' 'decision-making,' 'consumer behavior').

 Distinctiveness Conflict Risk